kaelistus/bggscript/README.md

 ```
 The app will be available at [http://localhost:5000](http://localhost:5000).

+### To Save the docker container to an importable file
+docker save -o bgg-stats.tar bgg-stats

 ## Development
 - To watch and rebuild the frontend bundle on changes:
   ```bash